RPL Guide – Bachelor of Indigenous Knowledge (3009250)

-- 4 months before commencement of a field placement unit; or
+- Four months before commencement of a field placement/professional engagement unit; or

 Your portfolio of evidence for experience

-If you apply for credit on the basis of informal learning (work experience), you need to describe and provide evidence of how your knowledge, skills and experience meet unit learning outcomes and graduate attributes.
+If you apply based on informal learning (work experience), read the Portfolio of Evidence for Experience - Guidelines which will help you use the Portfolio of Evidence for Experience - Form to describe and provide evidence of how your knowledge, skills and experience meet unit learning and assessment outcomes.

 After you’ve applied

-We will email the outcome to you within 20 working days of receiving your application, unless we need further clarification or supporting documents, in which case we will contact you.
+The outcome will be emailed to you within twenty working days of receiving your application, unless further clarification or supporting documents are required, in which case we will contact you.

 Your right to appeal

-If the decision maker is the Course Coordinator, any appeal is to the Deputy Vice Chancellor, Academic and their decision is final.
-If the decision maker is the Deputy Vice Chancellor, Academic, any appeal is to the Chair of Academic Board and their decision is final.
-Any student not satisfied with the outcome may appeal externally to the relevant Ombudsmen Office.
+If the decision maker is the Course Coordinator, any appeal is to the Pro Vice Chancellor (Academic QualityDeputy) and their decision is final.
+If the decision maker is the Pro Vice Chancellor (Academic Quality), any appeal is to the Chair of Academic Board and their decision is final.
+Any student dissatisfied with the outcome may appeal externally to the relevant Ombudsmen Office.

 Exit award thresholds